PySimpleGUI/DocsCleanup/Home tab/1_HEADER_top_part.md

 ### Manual installation

-If you're not connected to the net on your target machine, or pip isn't working, or you want to run the latest code from GitHub, then all you have to do is place the single PySimpleGUI source file `PySimpleGUI.py` (for tkinter port) and place it in your application's folder (the folder where the py file is that imports PySimpleGUI).
+If you're not connected to the net on your target machine, or pip isn't working, or you want to run the latest code from GitHub, then all you have to do is place the single PySimpleGUI source file `PySimpleGUI.py` (for tkinter port) and place it in your application's folder (the folder where the py file is, that imports PySimpleGUI).
 Your application will load that local copy of PySimpleGUI as if it were a package.

 Be ***sure*** that you delete this PySimpleGUI.py file if you install a newer pip version.
-Often the sequence of events is that a bug you've reported was fixed and checked into GitHub.
+Often the sequence of events is that a bug you've reported will be fixed and checked into GitHub.
 You download the PySimpleGUI.py file (or the appropriately named one for your port) and put with your app.
 Then later your fix is posted with a new release on PyPI.
 You'll want to delete the GitHub one before you install from pip.

 ### Prerequisites